Silver Threads Among the Gold (1911 film)

-Silver Threads Among the Gold is a 1911 film directed by Edwin S. Porter and adapted by Porter from a story Pierce Kingsley.
+Silver Threads Among the Gold is a 1911 film directed by Edwin S. Porter and adapted by Porter from a story by Pierce Kingsley.
 It is among the first early silent films about a song, where exhibitors would hire live musicians to accompany the film.
 The film centers on a performance of the popular song "Silver Threads Among the Gold".